Nitecon/DBSessionStorage/README.md

 ## Gotchas and Errors

-If you see the error that looks something like: Zend\Session\SessionManager 'Insufficient data for unserializing' It means that the data being inserted into the database is larger than what the column allows for it.
+If you see the error that looks something like: Laminas\Session\SessionManager 'Insufficient data for unserializing' It means that the data being inserted into the database is larger than what the column allows for it.

 To fix this issue adjust the 'data' column in your database from 'text' -> 'blob', On some of my applications that